Open-source, hacker-friendly, education-oriented library

 • git clone git@github.com:Foalyy/libtungsten.git

-• wget https://libtungsten.io/static/code/examples/blink/blink.cpp
+• wget http://libtungsten.io/static/code/examples/blink/blink.cpp

-• wget https://libtungsten.io/static/code/examples/blink/Makefile
+• wget http://libtungsten.io/static/code/examples/blink/Makefile

 • vim Makefile # Check TOOLCHAIN_PATH